Canon EOS 70D: Phenomenon

-The Canon EOS 70D with certain serial numbers (within the range "00" to "22") produce the error code 70 and 80 for an unknown reason.
-Canon has recalled the product.
-Customers who experience this phenomenon can contact Canon by registering their serial number and requesting free service/replacement.
+The Canon EOS 70D with certain serial numbers (within the range "00" to "22") produced the error codes 70 and 80 due to circuit board issues associated with high internal temperatures during prolonged use, notably when filming video for long periods of time.
+Continued use with error codes would often result in a completely dead camera due to heat-related circuit board component failure.
+Canon had recalled the product.
+Customers who experienced this phenomenon could contact Canon by registering their serial number and requesting free service/replacement, which included replacing the circuit board if needed.

+This recall program was discontinued at the end of 2022.